Sara1Elgarhy/Sara1Elgarhy/README.md

 Hi, I’m Sara

 Welcome to my GitHub profile!
-I'm a creative and dedicated web enthusiast with hands-on experience in building websites using HTML, WordPress, Canva, and Wix.
+I'm a creative and dedicated web enthusiast with hands-on experience in building websites using JavaScript, HTML, WordPress, Canva, and Wix.
 I enjoy creating visually appealing and user-friendly sites, and I'm always exploring new design ideas and tools to improve my work.

 About Me
 - 🎓 Current Focus: Learning and expanding my web development skills.